barumau/pandunia/engli/darse.md

 3. dul waf no nyama supe.
 4. ye no ada waf i maw. / ye ada no waf i no maw.
 5. xefe nyama ca a no kafe.
-6. mamá ada no waf a dul maw.
+6. mame ada no waf a dul maw.

 <!--